 Create a concrete canoe

 Compete nationally and internationally!
 Join one of Waterloo’s student design teams to engineer the best concrete toboggans and canoes, steel bridges, and more.

 Learn more about Civil Engineering

-- Visit the Civil Engineering website
+- Visit the Department of Civil Engineering website